TheTannerRyan/blackhole/README.md

 - `BLACKHOLE_IP`: the IP that all DNS lookups will return.
 - `BLACKHOLE_TTL`: the TTL that all DNS lookups will return.
 - `BLACKHOLE_PORT`: the UDP port to listen for DNS requests on.
+- `LOGGING`: boolean to enable stdout logging of domains.

 ## Response
 All __A record__ lookups will return the `BLACKHOLE_IP` with the